 In 1980 they held their first mid-summer two-day round-the-clock training exercise out in a natural setting where they had to improvise power generation, antenna erection, and whatever else was necessary to communicate in a hostile environment.
-They have been doing this annually since then.

 On Mar 10th, 1981, BARC became an official ARRL affiliated Club.
 That year they started donating complete sets of technical books published by the American Radio Relay League (ARRL) to the Benicia Public Library and Benicia High School.

 In 1982 they started training classes for those who expressed an interest in becoming an Amateur Radio operator.
 These classes included radio theory and Morse code proficiency.
-These classes continue to be scheduled periodically even now.

 Additionally, they volunteered their services to the city every year during the Torchlight Parades, Historical Runs, Christmas Parades, Blessings of the Fleet, and peddler’s Fairs.